kensanata/just-halberds/Halberts.md

    fleeing were ridden down.
 You were never seen again.

 > Example: Berta rolls 4+0 and Brunhilde does not suffer
-> a stroke of fate.
+> a twist of fate.
 Brunhilde is now 20 years old.
 The
 > aging table does not have to be rolled yet.

 ## Mage Career